 The shots came from near the assembly hall in the small school, located in Stirlingshire, Scotland.

-Murray never imagined that the shots were being fired by someone he knew; 43-year-old former scout leader Thomas Hamilton.
+Murray never imagined the shots were being fired by someone he knew; 43-year-old former scout leader Thomas Hamilton.

 In his autobiography Hitting Back, Murray says he attended a youth group run by Hamilton, who the family knew well enough to occasionally drive home.